gbatbiff/EMERGENe/README.md

 - Once that the history of a trait is reconstructed, the number of introductions of the trait across the population are detected, intended as Polyphyletic event
 - Once a parent node is detected, its children node with opposite state become the MRCA and a sub-tree is generated.
 Then, the Entry rate is calculated based on the branch distance between the parent node and its child with opposite state i.e. branch duration associated with the trait introduction, where a transition between       demes occurs
 - Finally, the Emergence Rate is computed, indicating the propagation time of the trait in the population that descend from the initial node that experienced a shift         between the states.
-(See Method on paper for details)
+(See Methods for details)